KDE/documentation-develop-kde-org/content/hig/_index.md

 KDE software should help users resolve difficult problems.
 It should give them a clear understanding of what can be done, what is currently happening, and what has just happened.
 Users users should never feel at the mercy of the application.

-As you design and develop for KDE, provide sensible defaults but consider optional functionality and customization options that don't interfere with the primary task.
+Provide sensible defaults, but consider optional functionality and customization options that don't interfere with the software's primary functionality.

 > KDE encourages developing and designing for customization, while providing good default settings.
 Integrating into other desktop environments is also a virtue, but ultimately we aim for perfection within our own Plasma desktop environment with the default themes and settings.
 This aim should not be compromised.